snkgak/stacki-docker/README.md

 stacki-prometheus: 1.0     7.x        x86_64 redhat -------
 ```

 You should see the newly added CentOS, CentOS-Updates, stacki-docker, and stacki-prometheus if you're using it.
 They will have dashes in the "BOXES" column which means they aren't active.
-We mostly don't enable things by default.
-Unless I tell you I did, in which case you have to undo the enable.
+We mostly don't enable things by default, unless I tell you I did, in which case you have to undo the enable.

 You can't have two OS pallets.
 The "os" pallet is a minimal CentOS 7.2 pallet that is designed for the absolute minimal install.
 We assume there'll be a need for other things, so we add the CentOS and CentOS-Updates pallets.
 Which means you no longer need the "os" pallet.
 Disable it.
 If you don't disable it, weird things happen.
 (Usually involving failed backend installs but sometimes involving frogs in party hats.)